IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: Conclusion and Future Work

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

 Building on DIFUSCO and T2TCO, we have introduced \XYZ which leads to a significant improvement of the state-of-the-art neural diffusion-based solver for the Traveling Salesman Problem.
 The optimality gap is significantly reduced on instances of up to thousands of cities.
 It is noticeable that the optimality gap obtained with \XYZ does not degrade as much as the methods it gets inspired of.
 It is also noticeable that the variability of the optimality gap of the tours found by \XYZ is smaller than the one of previous neural methods.
 These modifications rely on an improvement of the inference process, as well as a fine-tuning of the existing checkpoints.
-As such \XYZ does not require the expensive retraining of a diffusion model from scratch. \XYZ relies on a strong effort to understand previous approaches which led us to propose two original key ingredients. \XYZ may be applied to other combinatorial optimization problems for which a simple invertible transformation exists (like the 2-change for the TSP).
-This application to other combinatorial optimization problems is one of our lines of research in the future.
+As such \XYZ does not require the expensive retraining of a diffusion model from scratch. \XYZ relies on a strong effort to understand previous approaches which led us to propose two original key ingredients.
+These two ingredients can be used independently or jointly to improve a wide variety of diffusion models including consistency models with no to minimal retraining needs.

-Our approach is amenable to several improvements with other transformations or projections.
-The solution improvement step can also be further improved by using more expensive algorithms like beam search or Monte-Carlo Tree Search (MCTS).
+Our objective was to explore the effect of taking into account the constrained structure of the solution space and the various steps of the pipeline (diffusion model + local search +/- sampling) to improve the quality of the solutions.
+Our results show the dramatic improvement obtained by taking these into account.
+This research is applicable beyond the field of combinatorial optimization.

-Beyong engineering further \XYZ to obtain yet faster better tours, a more fundamental question remains regarding the role of the partial re-noising/denoising introduced in T2TCO at inference time.
-As previously mentioned, a careful investigation led us to realize that these steps need not be guided to guarantee an improvement of the tour, contrary to the exposition made in the T2TCO paper.
-The explanation for the observed improvement is unknown and surprising.
+\XYZ may be applied to other combinatorial optimization problems for which a simple invertible transformation exists (like the 2-change for the TSP).
+This application to other combinatorial optimization problems is one line for future work.

-Now, from the CO community perspective, the idea of pipelining various algorithms is a common, often advocated one, to combine the benefits of each.
-In the case of the TSP, using 2-opt to post-process a tour is very common, the question being about the algorithm that provides the tour to 2-optimize.
-Various algorithms have been studied (simulated annealing, tabu search, evolutionary algorithms, ant colonies, \textit{etc.}) and we may now add diffusion models to this list.
+In \XYZ, to constrain the diffusion to predict a solution on the space of locally optimal Hamiltonian tours, we used projections.
+This may not be the most effective way and this is another line of future research.